Playing-Indoors/The-Watcher-2018/docs/architecture.md

 ### `components`

-Where most of the components in our app will live, including our [global base components](development.md#base-components).
+Where the reusable components in our app will live.

+### `views`

+Where most of our standalone, non reusable components live.
+If a component is a "page" or "view" or does one specific thing it belings here.
+It's better to start components here and then migrate them over to the components folder as they become more universal.

 ### `app.vue`